What You Need to Consider When House Shopping

 Don't make the mistake of thinking that you can somehow come up with enough money to pay more than you have because doing this is a good way to find yourself dealing with foreclosure proceedings.

 If you don't look, you won't be tempted to buy, so stick to your budget if you want to avoid financial problems down the road.

-These things may not seem like they would be big issues but anything that disturbs the quiet enjoyment of your home can become upsetting over tie and cause real issues for you.
+These things may not seem like they would be big issues but anything that disturbs the quiet enjoyment of your home can become upsetting over time and cause real problems for you.

 Also, if you live to far from schools, medical facilities and shopping you quickly are going to tire of having to drive long distances to get to these places, and you certainly are going to become unhappy with the accompanying gasoline costs!

 You also have to take care when considering expensive areas.
 I have friends who purchased a water front condo in a gated community for which they paid more than $600,000.
 All of their neighbors are richer than they are and think nothing of voting in upgrades that cost them thousands of unexpected dollars.

 Bottom line?
 Stick with your price range when choosing locations or it could really cost you!

 Building and Grounds

 You should always check the building and grounds to see if

 - fences and gates are in good repair,